PROFESSORS AND RESEARCHERS

 Google Scholar

-Teaching topics:
+Course topics:

-• Images of disabled bodies and societies
+• Images of the Disabled Body and Society

-• Research methodology
+• Research Methodology

-HDR MCU
+MCU HDR

 Email: christelle.marsault(at)umontpellier.fr